Sanjaisolution/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP1:

-1.Import required libraries: Load necessary libraries for data manipulation, encoding, model training, and evaluation.
+Import required libraries: Load necessary libraries for data manipulation, encoding, model training, and evaluation.

+STEP2:

-2.Load the dataset: Read the CSV file containing the salary data.
+Load the dataset: Read the CSV file containing the salary data.

+STEP3:

-3.Explore the dataset and Display the first few rows to understand the structure and Check the data types and null values for each column.
+Explore the dataset and Display the first few rows to understand the structure and Check the data types and null values for each column.

+STEP4:

-4.Identify and handle any missing values.
+Identify and handle any missing values.

+STEP5:

-5.Encode categorical data: Use LabelEncoder to transform categorical variables like "Position" into numerical values.
+Encode categorical data: Use LabelEncoder to transform categorical variables like "Position" into numerical values.

+STEP6:

-6.Feature selection: Select the independent variables (features) such as "Position" and "Level".
+Feature selection: Select the independent variables (features) such as "Position" and "Level".

+STEP7:

-7.Select the target variable: Assign the dependent variable, "Salary", as the target.
+Select the target variable: Assign the dependent variable, "Salary", as the target.

+STEP8:

-8.Split the dataset: Divide the dataset into training and testing sets, ensuring a portion of the data is reserved for model evaluation.
+Split the dataset: Divide the dataset into training and testing sets, ensuring a portion of the data is reserved for model evaluation.

+STEP9:

-9.Initialize and train the model: Use the Decision Tree Regressor to fit the model on the training data.
+Initialize and train the model: Use the Decision Tree Regressor to fit the model on the training data.

+STEP10:

-10.Make predictions: Use the trained model to predict salaries for the test dataset.
+Make predictions: Use the trained model to predict salaries for the test dataset.

+STEP11:

-11.Evaluate the model 12.Calculate the Mean Squared Error (MSE) to measure the average squared difference between actual and predicted values.
+Evaluate the model 12.Calculate the Mean Squared Error (MSE) to measure the average squared difference between actual and predicted values.

+STEP12:

-13Calculate the R-squared score to determine how well the model explains the variability in the data.
+Calculate the R-squared score to determine how well the model explains the variability in the data.

+STEP13:

-14.Make new predictions: Use the model to predict the salary for a specific combination of "Position" and "Level" values.
+Make new predictions: Use the model to predict the salary for a specific combination of "Position" and "Level" values.

 ## Program:
 ```